-Policy on 'Dishonest Practice'
+Policy on 'Dishonest Practice' | Ngā Takahitanga me ngā Tinihanga

 The University has strict guidelines regarding 'dishonest practice' and 'breach of instructions' in relation to the completion and submission of examinable material.
-In cases where dishonest practice is involved in tests or other work submitted for credit a department may choose to not mark such work ('Academic Integrity and Breach of Instruction Regulations').
+In cases where dishonest practice is involved in tests or other work submitted for credit, a department may choose to not mark such work - see the online guidelines in relation to 'Academic Integrity'.

 The School of Physical and Chemical Sciences upholds this policy.
-It considers plagiarism, collusion, copying, and ghost writing to be unacceptable and dishonest practices:
+It considers plagiarism, collusion, copying and ghost writing - all detailed below - to be unacceptable and dishonest practices:

-- Plagiarism is the presentation of any material (text, data or figures, on any medium including computer files) from any other source without clear and adequate acknowledgement of the source. - Collusion is the presentation of work performed in whole, or in part, in conjunction with another person or persons, but submitted as if it has been completed by the named author alone.
+- Plagiarism | Tārua Whānako is the presentation of any material (text, data or figures, on any medium including computer files) from any other source without clear and adequate acknowledgement of the source.
+Note that the use of AI generative tools such as ChatGPT for assessment work is strictly forbidden, except where the lecturer concerned has specifically granted approval. - Collusion is the presentation of work performed in whole, or in part, in conjunction with another person or persons, but submitted as if it has been completed by the named author alone.
 This interpretation is not intended to discourage students from having discussions about how to approach an assigned task and incorporating general ideas that come from those discussions into their own individual submissions, but acknowledgement is necessary. - Copying is the use of material (in any medium, including computer files) produced by another person or persons with or without their knowledge and approval.
-This includes copying of the lab reports (raw data may be shared within the group if permitted or required by the experiment) data analysis and interpretation of obtained results MUST be performed individually. - Ghost writing is the use of other person(s) (with, or without payment) to prepare all or part of an item of work submitted for assessment.
+This includes copying of the lab reports (raw data may be shared within the group if permitted or required by the experiment) data analysis and interpretation of obtained results MUST be performed individually. - Ghost writing is the use of other person(s) (whether with or without payment) to prepare all or part of an item of work submitted for assessment.